How Do You Secure Salesforce Data? Shield Encryption, Audit Trails & Compliance Best Practices

 - Compliance officers reviewing sensitive information

-- Managed package installation (sometimes)
+- Managed package installation (sometimes required)

 Security implications:

-- Should be assigned to minimal users
+- Minimal assignment — Should be assigned to as few users as possible

-- Regular review and potential removal
+- Regular review — Potential removal after need passes

-A mid-sized technology company implemented quarterly access reviews specifically for users with "View Encrypted Data" permission, reducing the number of assigned users from 23 to 6 after their first review.
+📊 Key Stat: A mid-sized technology company implemented quarterly access reviews specifically for users with "View Encrypted Data" permission, reducing the number of assigned users from 23 to 6 after their first review.

 Integrations introduce risk vectors that require specific controls.